Information-theoretic perspective on energy conservation in high harmonic generation

-Now, in this work we achieve both, we provide a precise description of energy conservation in the quantum optical context, and show how this naturally leads to entangled states of light with non-classical properties in their marginals.
-This is achieved by introducing the idea of the energy conserving subspace for the process of HHG in terms of photon number states.
-This description formally takes into account the exchange of photons between the different field modes, and therefore automatically satisfies energy conservation.
+Now, in this work we achieve both, we provide a precise description of exact energy conservation in the quantum optical context, and show how this naturally leads to entangled states of light with non-classical properties in their marginals and photon statistics.
+This is achieved by introducing the new technique of the \emph{energy conserving subspace} for the process of HHG in terms of photon number states.
+The underlying physical picture formally takes into account the exact exchange of photon numbers between the different field modes, and therefore automatically satisfies energy conservation.
+This can be seen as an information-theoretic approach to provide a new kind of selection rule imposed on the quantum state satisfying exact energy conservation.
 On top of solving the energy conservation description in HHG from a quantum optical perspective, we get the explanation of the recent experimental results of conditioning experiments in HHG for free~\cite{lewenstein2021generation}.
-We only require energy conservation of the process, and no additional assumption on the measurement process is needed~\cite{rivera2024quantum}.

-We will first set the stage with the formal description of the quantum state after HHG, and discuss the difficulty in defining energy conservation in this picture due to the difference in wave-particle perspectives.
-We then introduce the energy conserving subspace for HHG to solve this problem, and discuss the consequences for generating non-classical states of light.
+In the following, we will first set the stage with the formal description of the quantum state after HHG, and discuss the difficulty in defining energy conservation in the microscopic picture.
+We then introduce the energy conserving subspace for HHG to solve this problem, and discuss the consequences for generating non-classical states of light and the structure of the quantum state.